mansoorisana/securechat/README.md

 Messages are broadcast to all connected users in real time.

 ### **2️⃣ Connection Handling**
-New users receive a "joined the chat" message upon connecting.
+New users can Join chat room & receive a "joined the chat" message upon connecting.
-Disconnected users trigger a "left the chat" message.
+Users can leave the room & trigger a "left the chat" message.
+Users are reconnected in case of interruptions.
-Only authenticated users can participate in the chat
+Only authenticated users can participate in the chat.

 ---